Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity: Abstract

 \section{Abstract}

-We present a deterministic protocol for the preparation of arbitrary entangled states in the symmetric Dicke subspace of $N$ spins coupled to a common cavity mode.
-By combining a new geometric phase gate, an analytic solution of the noisy quantum channel dynamics and optimal control methods, the protocol prepares entangled states that are useful for quantum sensing, achieving a precision significantly better than the standard quantum limit in the presence of photon cavity loss, spontaneous emission and dephasing.
-This work opens the way to entanglement-enhanced sensing with cold trapped atoms in cavities and is also directly relevant for experiments with trapped ions.
+We present a deterministic protocol for the preparation of entangled states in the symmetric Dicke subspace of $N$ spins coupled to a common cavity mode that prepares entangled states useful for quantum sensing, achieving a precision significantly better than the standard quantum limit in the presence of photon cavity loss, spontaneous emission and dephasing.
+The protocol combines a new geometric phase gate which can be utilized for exact unitary synthesis on the Dicke subspace, an analytic solution of the noisy quantum channel dynamics and optimal control methods.
+This work opens the way to entanglement-enhanced sensing with cold trapped atoms in cavities and is extendable to other spin systems coupled to a bosonic mode.

-Multi-particle entanglement is an essential resource for achieving quantum advantage in sensing \cite{degen_quantum_2017, pezze2018quantum}, enabling measurement precision of the field strength of a signal acting on $N$ spins to be improved from $1/\sqrt{N}$ scaling in the standard quantum limit (SQL) to $1/N$ scaling in the Heisenberg limit.
+Multi-particle entanglement is an essential resource for achieving quantum advantage in sensing \cite{degen_quantum_2017, pezze2018quantum}, enabling measurement precision variance of the field strength of a signal acting on $N$ spins to be improved from $1/N$ scaling in the standard quantum limit (SQL) to $1/N^2$ scaling in the Heisenberg limit.
 However, typically the entangled probe states are fragile to errors, posing challenges to quantum sensors that need to be simultaneously sensitive to the unknown field strength they are measuring but insensitive to noise.
-There are even limits, at least asymptotically, to the improvement quantum error correction can provide to remedy errors \cite{Zhou2018,DCS2018} (although see \cite{ouyang2024}).
-Indeed, experiments have so far relied on preparing simpler, spin squeezed states that are somewhat robust to noise, but that achieve measurement uncertainties scaling only moderately better than the SQL \cite{leroux2010implementation, schleier2010states, cox2016deterministic, bohnet2016quantum, pedrozo2020entanglement}.
+In the common scenario where the signal overlaps with the noise, even quantum error correction cannot provide an improvement beyond the SQL \cite{Zhou2018,DCS2018} (although see \cite{ouyang2024}).
+Indeed, experiments have so far relied on preparing simpler, spin squeezed states that are somewhat robust to noise~\cite{PhysRevLett.104.073602, schleier2010states, Hosten2016, cox2016deterministic, bohnet2016quantum, pedrozo2020entanglement}.
+In the ideal scenario without losses, the variance in measurement precision obtained with squeezing from one-axis twisting and two-axis twisting Hamiltonians scale as $1/N^{5/3}$ and $1/N^2$ respectively~\cite{ma_quantum_2011}.
+While in principle the two-axis twisting generated squeezing in the ideal case can saturate the Heisenberg limit, the amount of achievable squeezing in the experiments is limited by the strength of the interaction Hamiltonian and decoherence~\cite{kitagawa_squeezed_1993}.